tiprankstipranks

 Provisions of Delaware law and our organizational documents could delay or prevent a third party from acquiring us.

 The anti-takeover provisions of Delaware law impose barriers to the ability of a third party to acquire control of us, even if a change of control would be beneficial to our existing stockholders.
 In addition, our certificate of incorporation and bylaws contain provisions that may make it more difficult for a third party to acquire control of us without the approval of our Board of Directors.
 These provisions may make it more difficult or expensive for a third party to acquire a majority of our outstanding common stock.
-Among other things, these provisions provide for the following: - allow our Board of Directors to issue shares of common stock and preferred stock without stockholder approval, except as may be required by Nasdaq rules - allow our Board of Directors to establish the rights and preferences of authorized and unissued preferred stock - provide for a classified Board, whereby our Board of Directors is divided into three classes of directors serving staggered three-year terms - prohibit stockholders from calling special meetings of stockholders - require advance notice of stockholder proposals and related information - require vacancies and newly created directorships on the Board of Directors to be filled only by affirmative vote of a majority of the directors then serving on the board These provisions could increase the cost of acquiring us or discourage a third party from acquiring us or removing incumbent management, which could decrease the value of your investment.
+Among other things, these provisions provide for the following: - our Board of Directors may approve the issuance of shares of common stock and preferred stock without stockholder approval, except as may be required by Nasdaq rules - our Board of Directors may establish the rights and preferences of authorized and unissued preferred stock - our Board of Directors is divided into three classes of directors serving staggered three-year terms - stockholders may not call special meetings of stockholders - stockholders must provide advance notice of stockholder proposals and related information - vacancies and newly created directorships on the Board of Directors may be filled by affirmative vote of a majority of the directors then serving on the Board These provisions could increase the cost of acquiring us or discourage a third party from acquiring us or removing incumbent management, which could decrease the value of your investment.

 Accounting & Financial Operations - Risk 1